brianoscanlain/chess_machineLearn/research_and_prelim_testing.md

     https://archive.org/downloads/KingBase2019/

+   There also exists other game (and board state) formats for example the Forsyth-Edwards Notation (FEN) is a standard notation.

 2. we need to build a chess engine:
    + state representation (as some array of numbers (so as to appeal to CNN's))